contao/docs-archive/en/cookbook/custom-module/part3.md

 ?>
 ```

 As you can see we have created the ModuleCdCollection class that extends Module.
 The Module class provides two unique functions and one unique variable.
 The protected variable $strTemplate defines a template file that will be used by module.
 Notice that we do not include file path, as Contao takes module_root/templates as a default one.
-I hope you suppose that Contao will look for our template file in path templates/mod_cdcollection.tpl.
+I hope you suppose that Contao will look for our template files in path templates/mod_cdcollection.HTML5 & mod_cdcollection.XHTML.

 The two unique functions for Module are compile() and generate().
 Those could be divided into frontend – compile() and backend – generate().
 We actually don’t need the generate function as we want to display collection only in the frontend (Contao can display a module in the backend using DCA).